paramulator/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-4](figure/unnamed-chunk-4-1.png)

 Daily step totals are concetrated between 10,000 and 15,000 but there is a tall bar on the far left of the histogram.
-This happens because there are 8 days with a
-step total equal to zero.
+In particular there are 8 days with a step total equal to zero.
 Missing values are driving this feature.

 Compute the mean and median steps per day.